Building News and Alerts

 Architects Act

 The City of Nanaimo wishes to advise there are discrepancies between the Architects Act and the British Columbia Building Code (BCBC) as to when the services of an Architect are required.
 Historically, the City of Nanaimo has enforced the requirements of the Building Code; however, a recent Supreme Court decision has confirmed the law in British Columbia requires local governments to consider the Architects Act in their building permitting decision making.
-As such, if you need assistance to determine whether an architect is required on a particular project, please contact the Architectural Institute of British Columbia's (AIBC) Lead Practice Advisor and Regulator Liaison, Maura Batensby, Architect, AIBC CP, at mgetensby@aibc.ca or 604-305-2699.
+As such, if you need assistance to determine whether an architect is required on a particular project, please contact the Architectural Institute of British Columbia's (AIBC) Lead Practice Advisor and Regulator Liaison, Maura Gatensby, Architect, AIBC CP, at mgatensby@aibc.ca or 604-305-2699.

 Questions?